Prometheus (2012 film): Marketing

-Prometheus' marketing campaign began on July 21, 2011, at the San Diego Comic-Con International, where images and footage from the film were presented by Lindelof and Theron; Scott and Rapace participated via satellite contribution.
-A segment of the footage showed Theron performing naked push-ups, which attracted much attention.
+Prometheus' marketing campaign began on July 21, 2011, at San Diego Comic-Con, where images and footage from the film were presented by Lindelof and Theron; Scott and Rapace participated via satellite contribution.
+A segment of the footage showed Theron performing "naked" push-ups, which attracted much attention.
 A teaser poster was released on December 14, 2011, with the tagline, "The search for our beginning could lead to our end."
 A bootleg recording of an incomplete trailer was leaked online on November 27, 2011, but was quickly taken down by Fox.
 The trailer was released on December 22, 2011.

 On March 17, 2012, Scott, in partnership with AMC Theatres, hosted the premiere of the first full Prometheus trailer at the AMC Downtown Disney during WonderCon in Anaheim, California.
 The event was streamed live via Facebook, Twitter, and the AMC Theatre website, and the trailer was posted on AMC's YouTube channel immediately after its debut.
 Reactions to the trailer from WonderCon attendees, and on Twitter, were generally positive, and it received nearly three million views in the three days following its release.
 On April 10, 2012, media outlets were shown a 13-minute montage of scenes in 3D from the film's opening at the Vue Cinema in Leicester Square, London.
 The screening, and in particular the 3D visuals and the performances of Fassbender, Rapace, Theron, and Elba, was well received.